 We have a significant amount of indebtedness.
-As of December 31, 2014, our outstanding senior indebtedness was \$420.0 million, all of which was secured indebtedness, and we had \$36.7 million in borrowing availability on our revolving credit facility, and our Alabama subsidiary's borrowing availability under its secured credit facility was \$7.0 million.
-Of the \$34.1 million outstanding, we have \$32.6 million of indebtedness in subsidiary note payables incurred by subsidiaries that do not guarantee our senior secured notes and revolving credit facility, which we refer to as non-guarantor subsidiaries.
-We also have \$12.1 million in outstanding indebtedness evidenced by notes issued to the sellers of certain of the Florida assets, some of which are stockholders as a result of the transaction, held by a non-guarantor subsidiary.
+As of December 31, 2015, our outstanding senior indebtedness was \$353.8 million, all of which was secured indebtedness.
+We had \$4.5 million in borrowing availability on our revolving credit facility, and our Alabama subsidiary's borrowing availability under its secured credit facility was \$6.3 million.
+Of the \$36.2 million outstanding, we had \$35.0 million of indebtedness in subsidiary note payables incurred by subsidiaries that do not guarantee our senior secured notes and revolving credit facility, which we refer to as non-guarantor subsidiaries.
+We also had \$10.1 million in outstanding indebtedness evidenced by notes issued to the sellers of certain of the Florida assets, some of which are stockholders as a result of the transaction, held by a non-guarantor subsidiary.
 This stockholder indebtedness was incurred in conjunction with the Florida Acquisition and is secured by the assets of such subsidiary.
+See "Subsequent Events" on page 99 for a discussion of the transaction that resulted in the cancellation of the notes to the sellers of the Florida assets.